flash-oss/lil-csv/README.md

     - Object - generate CSV from these columns **ONLY**.
       - Object keys - the only column names to be saved in the CSV file, Object values - either string, of function, or Object.
       - value is String - rename CSV header.
 E.g. `"user.firstName": "User First Name"`
-      - value is Function - use this function to deserialise a CSV cell to a value.
-E.g. convert "2020-12-12" string to a Date.
+      - value is Function - use this function to stringify a CSV cell.
+E.g. convert Date to "2020-12-12" string.
       - value is Object - setting for each column name.
         - `header[].stringify` - use this function to stringify a CSV cell.
 E.g. convert Date to "2020-12-12" string.
         - `header[].newName` - rename CSV header.
 E.g. `"user.firstName": "User First Name"`
+      - key is `"*"`, value is used as a default column serialiser for unknown columns.